-The staff and committee at Prebend Pre-school are thrilled announce we will now be offering Wraparound Care.
-Our extended hours (breakfast and after school club) are open to children aged 2 to 7 beginning September 2016.
-We are also now opening outside of term time.
+The staff and committee at Prebend Pre-school are thrilled announce we now offer extended hours, the pre-school opens at 7:30am until 5:30pm.
+Breakfast and after school clubs are open to children aged 2 to 7 along with flexible holiday clubs.

 Two Hour Early Years Sessions

 As an introduction to Pre-school, 2 year olds are welcome to stay and play with or without their carers for a shorter 2 hour session.
 Please contact staff to arrange a suitable time.

 We are pleased to offer Short Notice sessions for the occasional times that you need additional childcare.
 Please contact staff directly up to 48hrs beforehand to ask if there are any spaces on the sessions you would like your child to attend.
 Please note that it may not always be possible to offer these sessions as it depends on adequate staff ratios for each session.
 (In the case of emergency childcare being needed please phone staff to see if a place is available for your child).